Laminated glass

 Laminated glass is used for architecture, glazing, automobile safety, photovoltaic, UV protection, and artistic expression.
-The most common use of laminated glass is skylight glazing and automobile windshields.
+The most common use of laminated glass is automobile windshields and skylight glazing.
 In geographical areas requiring hurricane-resistant construction, laminated glass is often used in exterior storefronts, curtain walls, and windows.
+Laminated glass is also used to increase the sound insulation rating of a window, because it significantly improves sound attenuation compared to monolithic glass panes of the same thickness.